kubecost/kubectl-cost/README.md

 `kubectl-cost` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that provides easy CLI access to Kubernetes cost allocation metrics via the [kubecost APIs](https://github.com/kubecost/docs/blob/master/apis.md).
 It allows developers, devops, and others to quickly determine the cost & efficiency for any Kubernetes workload.

+> If you use [OpenCost](https://github.com/kubecost/opencost), most of `kubectl cost` should work!
+Let us know how it goes, and open an issue if you encounter any problems!

 <img src="assets/regular.gif" alt="Standard CLI Usage" width="600">

 <img src="assets/tui.gif" alt="TUI Usage" width="600">